monikase/monikase/README.md

 #### About Me

 - Growing my expertise in improving product processes and user experience through analytics
-- Focused on creating clean, actionable data insights
+- Focused on extracting actionable insights.

 #### Skills: